hersonpc/rabbitmq/README.md

 # Docker container with RabbitMQ

-How to executing with docker compose
+### How to execute with docker compose

+You should create a file named "docker-compose.yml" with the following content:
 ```
 version: '3'